 Keep in mind that some employers will want you to combine a degree with specific on-the-job training and preparation for licensure in a given field.
 These three types of education will help you move faster into a supervisory position in office administration.

-How Long Does It Take to Earn an Associate Degree in Office Administration?
+How Long Does It Take To Earn An Office Administration Associate Degree?

 Ans: By attending full-time, students can expect to graduate in two years.
 The time varies by: